SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-user-profile-update-api-for-sharepoint-online.md

 ### What if I define a mapping in the code that is not used or have properties in the JSON file that are not mapped?

-If your code/script defines a mapping that is not used or the data file does not contain properties for that mapping, execution continues without any exceptions and the import is applied based on the mapped properties.
-However, if you have a property in the JSON file that is not mapped, the import process is aborted and exception details are provided in the log file for the specific job execution.
+If your code/script defines a mapping that is not used or the data file does not contain properties for that mapping, execution continues without any exceptions, and the import is applied based on the mapped properties.
+However, if you have a property in the JSON file that is not mapped, the import process is aborted, and exception details are provided in the log file for the specific job execution.

 ### What if I need to update custom properties that are beyond the size limitations of this bulk API (that is, greater than a 2-GB file or 500,000 properties)?